AgentIQ/devops-interview/README.md

 ### Submission Guidelines
-1. Start pull request and interviewer to review
+1. Zip the package without the node repo and send via email